Swimming and More: Sandcastle, State Parks, and Other Beaches

 North Park Swimming Pool and Trails — from early June (for the pool) and trails any time.

 The Pittsburgh area has many beautiful public parks.
 Let’s zoom in on a couple of great features at just one.
 North Park is the largest in the Allegheny County park system, and so popular that some parts get quite crowded on weekends.
 Yet it has under-appreciated assets—notably the North Park Swimming Pool.
 Opened in 1937, this is one of the largest public pools anywhere, 50 meters wide and 105 long.
 And it’s not a wave pool, so you can swim 50-meter laps crosswise, bring children to make their own waves (how creative!) in the shallow end, and bask in the gorgeous traditional setting.
 Also somewhat out of sight, except to those in the know, is the network of multi-use trails in North Park.
 Over 40 miles of trails wind through the hills and woods, very suitable for biking, running, or hiking.
-They include a Braille Trail with special markings added.
-Consult the online maps at Trail Pittsburgh … or just park someplace in the park and find a trailhead.
-Pool days and hours info is still pending; trails are always open.
+Pools open June 4; trails are always open.
 North Park’s main entry is 303 Pearce Mill Rd., Allison Park.
 (M.V.)